 Technology Sector Risk.
-The Fund will, via its investments in the Underlying YieldMax[TM] ETFs, invest indirectly in options on the Underlying Securities, some or all of which are companies in (or reliant upon) the technology sector, and therefore the performance of the Underlying YieldMax[TM] ETFs (and the Fund) could be negatively impacted by events affecting this sector.
-Market or economic factors impacting technology companies and companies that rely heavily on technology companies and companies that rely heavily on technology companies and companies that rely heavily on technology companies and companies that rely heavily product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
+The Fund will, via its investments in the Underlying YieldMaxTM ETFs, invest indirectly in options on the Underlying Securities, some or all of which are companies in (or reliant upon) the technology sector, and therefore the performance of the Underlying YieldMaxTM ETFs (and the Fund) could be negatively impacted by events affecting this sector.
+Market or economic factors impacting technology companies and companies that rely heavily on technological advances could have a significant effect on the value of a Fund's investments.
+The value of stocks of information technology companies and companies that rely heavily on technology is particularly vulnerable to rapid changes in technology product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
 Stocks of information technology companies and companies that rely heavily on technology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
 Information technology companies are heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.

-Underlying YieldMax[TM] ETF Risks.
-The Fund will invest its assets in the Underlying YieldMax[TM] ETFs, so the Fund's investment performance is likely to be directly related to the performance of the Underlying YieldMax[TM] ETFs.
-The Fund's NAV will change with changes in the value of the Underlying YieldMax[TM] ETFs.
-An investment in the Fund entails more costs and expenses than the combined costs and expenses of direct investments in the Underlying YieldMax[TM] ETFs.
-Each Underlying YieldMax[TM] ETF is subject to the principal risks outlined for the Fund (including ETF Risks), along with the following additional risks:
+Underlying YieldMaxTM ETF Risks.
+The Fund will invest its assets in the Underlying YieldMaxTM ETFs, so the Fund's investment performance is likely to be directly related to the performance of the Underlying YieldMaxTM ETFs.
+The Fund's NAV will change with changes in the value of the Underlying YieldMaxTM ETFs.
+An investment in the Fund entails more costs and expenses than the combined costs and expenses of direct investments in the Underlying YieldMaxTM ETFs.
+Each Underlying YieldMaxTM ETF is subject to the principal risks outlined for the Fund (including ETF Risks), along with the following additional risks: